OUR SOLUTION – WAVE:

-- Novel approach to produce vanadium electrolyte directly from heavy oil waste ash
+- A novel approach to produce vanadium electrolyte directly from heavy oil waste ash

-- Eliminating of vanadium penta-oxide production and the low temperature process design for vanadium electrolyte lead to less GHG emissions compared to conventional extraction and production processes
+- Eliminating of vanadium penta-oxide production, our low temperature process design for vanadium electrolyte lead to less GHG emissions compared to conventional extraction and production processes

 - Estimated reduction in production cost of vanadium electrolyte is up to 60%

 - Less environmental (GHG and land) emissions than conventional methods

 - Can be one of the cost-effective solutions to meet the demand of the growth in energy storage

 - US patent (US 10301705) – Granted

 - Canadian patent (2962794) – Application in process

 - Leveraged both provincial (Alberta) and federal (Canada) governmental support (funding and in-kind)

 Why Producing Vanadium Electrolyte from Waste Ash?